-The Guidelines have been developed to help Victoria's waterway management industry manage waterway physical processes and form.
-Fundamentally, the Guidelines help practitioners decide which, if any, on-ground interventions to use at the reach or site scale, and how to design, implement and monitor those works.
+The Guidelines have been developed to assist the selection, design and implementation of interventions in the on-ground physical processes and form of waterways.
+Fundamentally, the Guidelines help practitioners decide which, if any, on-ground interventions to use at the reach or site scale, and how to implement those works.
 The purpose of such interventions, and of the Guidelines, is the protection and enhancement of the environmental, cultural, social and economic values of waterways.
 As such the Guidelines complement related waterway management strategies including the Victorian Waterway Management Strategy and regional waterway strategies.
 Waterway management decisions, supported by the Guidelines, should be made within the context of the broader catchment and waterway management framework in Victoria.

-It is the responsibility of users to ensure that all statutory requirements are met when undertaking any waterway interventions.
+It is the responsibility of users to ensure all and any statutory requirements are met when undertaking any waterway interventions.